Dr. Saumyadipta Pyne, PhD

 Dr. Sumanta Ray, PhD

-Dr. Ray is currently an Associate Professor in the Department of Data Science at West Bengal National University of Juridical Sciences (WBNUJS), Kolkata.
+Dr. Sumanta is an Associate Professor in the Department of Data Science at West Bengal National University of Juridical Sciences (WBNUJS), Kolkata.
 His research lies at the intersection of machine learning, network science, and computational biology, with a particular focus on single-cell genomics, graph neural networks, and integrative analysis of high-dimensional biomedical data.
 Over the years, Dr. Ray’s work has contributed to methodological advances in single-cell RNA-seq analysis, host–pathogen interaction modeling, disease module identification, and generative frameworks for biological data integration.

 He has held academic and research positions in India and abroad, including postdoctoral research at Centrum Wiskunde & Informatica (CWI), the Netherlands, and a visiting academic appointment at Bielefeld University, Germany.
-Dr. Ray is a recipient of the ERCIM Alain Bensoussan Postdoctoral Fellowship and the DST-INSPIRE Fellowship, among other national and international recognitions.
-To date, he has published 50+ peer-reviewed research articles in journals such as PLoS Computational Biology, Nature Communications Biology, Briefings in Bioinformatics, and Artificial Intelligence in Medicine.https://sumantaray.github.io/resume.io/
+Dr. Rau is a recipient of the ERCIM Alain Bensoussan Postdoctoral Fellowship and the DST-INSPIRE Fellowship, among other national and international recognitions.
+To date, he has published 50+ peer-reviewed research articles in journals such as PLoS Computational Biology, Nature Communications Biology, Briefings in Bioinformatics, and Artificial Intelligence in Medicine.

 Dr. Deep Ray, PhD